BS in Mathematics

 CSCI 1131Introduction to Programming with C

-For students in the pure mathematics concentration, an alternative course may substitute for the CSCI course with the approval of the department.
+For students in the pure mathematics concentration, an alternative course can substitute for the CSCI course with the approval of the department.

 Concentration requirement

-All students must complete requirements for one of the following three concentrations:
+All students must complete requirements for one of the following concentrations:

 Pure mathematics concentration